 - Articulation through your high school.

-- Two years verified fulltime automotive experience approved by the automotive program coordinator
+- Two years of verified full-time automotive experience approved by the automotive program coordinator.

-- Challenge test chosen by the automotive program coordinator and passing by more than 90%
+- The Challenge test was chosen by the automotive program coordinator and passing by more than 90%

-- Every semester (Fall and Spring) two sections of AUTO INTR are run.
-One section is Monday Wednesday night.
+- Every semester (Fall and Spring), two sections of AUTO INTR (INTL and INTZ) are run.
+One section is Monday, Wednesday night.
 The other is Saturday.

 - Every Semester LABA and LABB are run Monday and Wednesday afternoon.